DreamPurchaseZnz/Linux_command/README.md

 ### Creating Shell Variables
 ```
 TEST_VAR='Hello World!'
-set | grep TEST_VAR                       # We can see this by grepping for our new variable
+set | TEST_VAR                       # We can see this by grepping for our new variable
                                             within the set output
 ```
 - When we set a variable, its name followed directly by an equals sign(=)